surajad97/SPR_Model/README.md

-# SPQ Modeling using KNN for classification and regression
+# SPQ Modeling using KNN for Classification and Regression problems